 Edit: Wow, I was not at all expecting this kind of response to my post.
 Thank you all so much for your likes and shares, but mostly for your comments!
 In the end, all I really wanted to do was spark discussion, and I’m glad I did.

-I’d like to respond to a comment I’m seeing a lot, which is people asking what I’m going to do about the problem other than complain, or telling me to find better niche bloggers.
-I actually let this blog die over a year ago because I was struggling too much with all of the issues in travel blogging.
-I decided to publish this post and re-launch the blog with a different focus after having this discussion with my followers on Instagram.
-So, this is basically the first post of this blog’s re-launch, and it should hopefully set the tone for what I promise to try NOT to do (and I hope you will call me out if I do).
-As for what I WILL do, I want to build a blog that’s committed to keeping it real, promoting responsible travel, and digging a little deeper than the pretty surfaces (and occasionally talking about politics because WE GIVE A SHIT), as well as featuring those better bloggers, lifting up the voices of underrepresented travelers through our Voices series, and publishing work on destinations that is written by people who live there through our Like a Local series.
+I’d like to respond to a comment I’m seeing a lot, which is people asking what I’m going to do about the problem other than complain.
+Well, that’s why I decided to get this blog back up and running – to try and create something that looked like a potential solution.
+I want to build a blog that’s committed to keeping it real, promoting responsible travel, and digging a little deeper than the pretty surfaces (and occasionally talking about politics because WE GIVE A SHIT), as well as featuring those better bloggers, lifting up the voices of underrepresented travelers through our Voices of Travel series, and publishing work on destinations that is written by people who live there through our Like a Local series.
 If you’d like to contribute, here is our call for submissions.

 ANYONE can quit their job and travel the world, EVERYONE should quit their job and travel the world, and yet travel bloggers are all starting to look and sound like the same wealthy, thin white person.
 Am I missing something here?